AnyChart/docs.anychart.com/Axes_Grid_Scales_Trends_etc/Scales.md

 ## Grids
 ### Major and Minor Grids

-There are two types of grids in AnyChart - major grid and minor grid, which correspond to [major and minor scale steps](Scales).
+There are two types of grids in AnyChart - major grid and minor grid.
 To enable grid you have to specify:

 ```
   chart.minorGrid().enabled(true);